Undergrad Admissions FAQs

 Q: When are your admissions deadlines for high school students?

-A: Architecture, fashion design, graphic communication design, and industrial design have a early action deadline of December 1 for the following fall.
+A: Architecture, fashion design, communication design, and industrial design have a early action deadline of December 1 for the following fall.
 Applications completed after this date will be reviewed only if we still have space in the major.
 Art history, fine arts, horticulture, interior design, urban planning, and urban studies operate on a first-come, first-served system, where qualified students are accepted as they apply until the program is full.
 We recommend that students interested in these programs apply by December 1 to be considered for the Honors program and UC scholarships like the Cincinnatus and Turner Scholarships, but there is not a set deadline.